Tel Aviv pride parade draws a quarter-million Israelis, foreigners

-TEL AVIV, June 8 (Reuters) - Revelers toting rainbow flags flooded Tel Aviv on Friday for an annual lesbian, gay, bisexual and transgender parade that Israel played up as evidence of its liberal values amid international censure at its lethal response to Palestinian protests in Gaza.
+TEL AVIV (Reuters) - Revelers toting rainbow flags flooded Tel Aviv on Friday for an annual lesbian, gay, bisexual and transgender parade that Israel played up as evidence of its liberal values amid international censure at its lethal response to Palestinian protests in Gaza.

 The beachfront procession drew some 250,000 locals and tourists, the municipality said.
 The British embassy donated a London-themed float.
 The U.S. envoy, David Friedman, said on Twitter that he was “proud of everyone who is marching”.